JacopooOrsinii/Project1_LSTM_for_reviews/README.md

 ## The structure
 The code's project is divided into 5 parts:
-- Loading the necessary packages and files: this section handles the import of necessary libraries and tools required to run the code, as well as loading the dataset, which is sourced from this [link](https://amazon-reviews-2023.github.io/) .
+- **Loading the necessary packages and files**: this section handles the import of necessary libraries and tools required to run the code, as well as loading the dataset, which is sourced from this [link](https://amazon-reviews-2023.github.io/) .
-- Preprocessing the reviews: in this part, each word in the reviews is transformed into a numerical vector.
+- **Preprocessing the reviews**: in this part, each word in the reviews is transformed into a numerical vector.
 These vectors capture semantic similarities, meaning that similar words will have similar vectors.
 The embedding models used include Word2Vec, FastText, and GloVe.
-- Embeddings: this part of the code allows to associate to each word a vector, which will have similar numbers for similar vector, as mentioned before, the word embeddings models that has been used are Word2Vec, FastText and GloVe.
+- **Embeddings**: this part of the code allows to associate to each word a vector, which will have similar numbers for similar vector, as mentioned before, the word embeddings models that has been used are Word2Vec, FastText and GloVe.
-- Combining the embeddings: the three embeddings are merged to create a dictionary, where each word is associated with a 300-dimensional vector.
+- **Combining the embeddings**: the three embeddings are merged to create a dictionary, where each word is associated with a 300-dimensional vector.
-- LSTM model: this section involves the implementation of the LSTM neural network, which is used for the binary classification of the reviews.
+- **LSTM model**: this section involves the implementation of the LSTM neural network, which is used for the binary classification of the reviews.